Inventory Management for 50,000+ Museum Artifacts

 I focused on two core screens that handle the approval workflow

-My research revealed two tasks admins juggle daily: scanning dozens of pending requests then gathering enough context to make decisions.
-I explored low fidelity sketches that support both actions.
+I learned that admins juggle two tasks daily: scanning dozens of pending requests then gathering enough context to make decisions.
+I created low fidelity sketches that support both actions.

 Admin Dashboard